lubuntu-team/manual/source/2/2.4/2.4.9/SDDM-Configuration.rst

 .. image:: sddm-users.png

 To change settings with the Wayland display server use the :guilabel:`Wayland` tab.
 To use scale high dots per inch automatically in Wayland check the :guilabel:`Enable Qt's automatic high-DPI scaling` checkbox.
 To choose where to launch your Wayland startup use the :guilabel:`Path to a script to execute when starting the desktop session` field.
 To change where to log your Wayland session use the :guilabel:`Path to the user session log file` field.
 To change where SDDM looks for Wayland session use the :guilabel:`Directory containing available Wayland session` field.
+To the right of the text you can find the path or file with a file picker with the buttons to the right of each field.

 .. image:: sddm-wayland.png